zachcygan/bootcamp-challenge03-javascript/README.md

 ## Description

 My motivation for this project is to make a password generator.
 It is very simple to use and prompts the user for different criteria they would like in their password and generates a password that fits that criteria.
 The user must input at least one criteria and give a valid password length.
+These passwords can be used for different websites because it is randomly generated.

 ## Installation